Pulmonary Function Test

 We suggest parking in the main hospital parking lot, opposite the Link Lobby Entrance and Medical Office Building, when visiting diagnostic services.

-Please go to diagnostic services registration on the second floor in Building B at Markham Stouffville Hospital before you are directed to the designated waiting room.
+Please go to the central registration desk on the main floor of Building A, before heading to diagnostic services on the second floor in Building B where you'll be directed to the designated waiting room..

 For more information on parking, please click here.